Jose Altuve Player Props: Astros vs. Guardians

 Jose Altuve At The Plate

-- Altuve is batting .240 with three doubles, two home runs and seven walks.
+- Altuve is batting .246 with four doubles, two home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.